 Additional to the programme fee is the administration fee.
-This US$200 fee helps to cover the administrative costs involved for the time and work between our application review and your arrival in the Maldives as well as on office overheads, marketing costs and utilities for our office building.
+This US$200 fee helps to cover the administrative costs involved for the time and work between your application review and your arrival in the Maldives as well as on office overheads, marketing costs and utilities for our office building.

-Whether you join our marine conservation, medical, sports or teaching programme, your fee will play a big part in helping our community and assisting in an area which you are passionate about – you will get to see your time and money put to good use!
+Whether you join our marine conservation, medical, sports or teaching programme, your fee will play a big part in helping our community and assisting in an area that you are passionate about – you will get to see your time and money put to good use!

 Group Discount – If 8 people book as a group, you will get one placement free of charge.